triton-inference-server/hugectr_backend/docs/user_guide.md

 ...
 ]
 ```
-* **hit_rate_threshold**: You can use this option to determine that the update mechanism of embedding cache and parameter server is based on the hit rate.
+* **hit_rate_threshold**: You can use this option to determine that the Updating mechanism of embedding cache and parameter server is based on the hit rate.
 If the hit rate of an embedding vector looking up is lower than the threshold, the GPU embedding cache will update the missing vector with parameter server.

 ### Disable GPU Embedding Cache
 If the user disables the GPU embedding cache mechanism (set "gpucache" as false), the model will look up the embedding vector  from the parameter server directly, and all GPU embedding cache related settings will be invalid.